svkhrobbeck/svkhrobbeck/README.md

 My name is Sukhrobbek Soatov, I'm 18 years old, I was born in 2005 in Samarkand.
 I'm a Front-end developer.
 I'm currently studying at Humosoft IT Academy.
 My goals are big, after finishing the course, I want to gain experience in a good company and work on myself.

-Skills: HTML, CSS, SCSS, Bootstrap, JS
+Skills: HTML, CSS, SCSS, Bootstrap, TailwindCss JS, Redux, ReactJs

-- 🌱 I’m currently learning HTML, CSS, SCSS, Bootstrap, JS, ReactJS
+- 🌱 I’m currently learning ReactJS, TypeScript and NextJs

 <h3 align="left">Connect with me:</h3>
 <p align="left">